Can I Shoot Down a Drone In The UK?

-Is legal to shoot down a drone that is flying over your property
+Is it legal to shoot down a drone that is flying over your property?

 There can be an element of fear around drones at the moment, largely promoted by the media as nothing sells copies of their papers better than providing a target for worry or righteous indignation!